What is Bioinformatics as a Service?

 Taking advice from experts is never a bad idea.
 In fact, we believe it can save a lot of time and resources while increasing quality.
 We do the same when we need help with financial reporting or we have a need for professional level marketing knowhow.
 External service providers focus on your needs, allowing you the freedom to perform your research.
 What does service mentality then mean?
 In practice, there should be trust that the service provider will always think of the client’s goals before their own, and the job is not complete until the client is satisfied.

-In terms of service quality, you need to be able to trust your service provider has both access to, and good command of, the best possible tools and methods which fit your bioinformatics needs.
+In terms of service quality, you need to be able to trust that your bioinformatics service provider has both access to, and good command of, the best possible tools and methods which fit your bioinformatics needs.
 Often that’s something only a team of bioinformaticians can offer, since every one of them has their own skill set and experience.
 Using the latest tools and methods is especially important in the rapidly evolving field of bioinformatics, where even slightly outdated methods can produce results which are significantly different, or even incorrect.

 To ensure the best possible outcome for your data analysis needs, you need to have professionals competent in subjects from molecular biology to data science and in skills ranging from software engineering to project management.
 Together, the right collection of professionals can create a team that will tackle any bioinformatics challenges imaginable, but just like any other highly talented team, it needs someone to guide their direction.
 At Genevia, we call that person a project manager.